0xRobinR/scholarly-articles/articles/rollback-tokens.md

 some questions needs dev community to engage in building a protocol that will be the most secured way of storing assets.

 for this standard to be considered, we'll require a great response on this article, to be heard by the [ethereum magicians](https://ethereum-magicians.org/).

+with great feature, comes great responsibility, and with great responsibility, comes great security. the rbt tokens will be the most secured way of storing assets, and will be the most secured way of transferring assets.

 ---